 From Oudtshoorn, our Karoo road trip took us further inland to cross the Swartberg Pass.
 The highway wound out of town, past olive farms and private game reserves until it to climbed into the mountains.
 The paved road disappeared relatively quickly but our trusty steed climbed ever higher.
 Am not sure why but as we climbed higher I kind of felt like we could have been climbing into the hills of Afghanistan (not that I’ve ever been).
 The terrain felt ancient, windswept and lonely, but majestic and achingly beautiful.
 As the road got worse our pace slowed until we were happily crawling up and over the pass itself.
 On the other side the Grand Karoo greeted us in all it’s dry, red dust awesomeness.
 We couldn’t help but stop repeatedly to take it all in and exchange stories with passing motorcyclists about how amazing it all was.

-A friendly welcome to Graaf Reinet and camping Camdeboo
+Karoo road trip: a friendly welcome to Graaf Reinet and camping Camdeboo

 After completing the Swartberg and then the Meiringspoort pass (paved and beautiful but not a patch on the Swartberg), we headed for Graaf Reinet.
 Several times we tried to explain to people where we were headed but it always took at least 5-6 goes before they understood us.
 Try as we might, we simply couldn’t pronounce the damn place.
 For several hours the road took us through more stunning arid countryside and kookie little towns until we arrived in Graaf Reinet.